logiqai/logiq-installation/fluent-bit/linux/amazon-linux/readme.md

 systemctl restart rsyslog
 ```

-You should now see your Linux logs being ingested into the `Linux:Linux1` namespace on your LOGIQ UI.
+You should now see your Amazon-Linux logs being ingested into the `Linux:Linux1` namespace on your LOGIQ UI.

 ![linux](https://user-images.githubusercontent.com/67860971/133257871-58663332-995c-4849-9638-8fe96826296a.png)